 - Hypothyroidism: This is an underactive thyroid gland and can be corrected with diet and medication.

-- Sebaceous Adenitis (SA): This is an inherited autoimmune skin condition in Akitas that leads to the inflammation and destruction of the sebaceous glands in the skin.
+- Sebaceous Adenitis (SA): This inherited autoimmune skin condition in Akitas leads to the inflammation and destruction of the sebaceous glands in the skin.
 It is mostly a cosmetic problem with loss of hair on the head and back.

 Diet and Nutrition

 Akita puppies will grow rapidly and need a high-quality, low-calorie diet so they don't grow too fast.
-Adult Akitas should be fed twice a day with a total of 3 to 5 cups of dry food.
+Adult Akitas should be fed twice a day with a total of three to five cups of dry food.
 Be sure to monitor your Akita for weight gain and discuss any special needs with your veterinarian.

 More Dog Breeds and Further Research

-Before you decide whether an Akita is the right dog for you, be sure to do plenty of research.
-Talk to other Akita owners, reputable breeders, and rescue groups to learn more.
+Before you decide whether an Akita is the right dog for you, do plenty of research and talk to other Akita owners, reputable breeders, and rescue groups to learn more.

 If you are interested in similar breeds, compare these:

 There is a wide variety of dog breeds out there.
 With a little research, you can find the right one to bring home.